mozack/vdjer/README.md

 The archive must be untarred and decompressed for use by V'DJer

+A reference directory is included for each chain type.

 ## Sample usage:

 The following runs vdjer on the input star.sort.bam file with vdj_contigs.fa and vdjician.sam